 Fort Casey State Park is a family favorite!
 One thing that my kids love about summertime is that we always get the chance to go camping with my parents!
 Whidbey Island is typically where we end up on the Navy base since my dad is an Air Force Veteran.
-Now we tend to do things around the base quite a bit and this year we decided to stop off at Fort Casey State Park on our way back home on to the ferry out of Clinton.
-We had gone a couple of years ago but none of the kids remembered stopping there.
+Now we tend to do things around the base quite a bit and every year we stop at Fort Casey State Park on our way back home on to the ferry out of Clinton.

 The kids were bummed to be heading home from camping so it was the perfect pit stop for us on the way to the ferry.
 We planned it right to where we left our campground to hit Fort Casey for lunchtime.
 We loaded up sandwiches and had a nice lunch when we got there.
 The kids were excited we could sit and watch deer while we were eating lunch. (see more about Fort Casey -> here)

 The kid’s favorite was running around the bunkers and walking on top of them!
 So many of the rooms have facts that the kids loved to stop and read about when Fort Casey was a functioning military facility!
 If your family is active they will love how much climbing up and down there is and walking too.

 As the mom, I loved that all around Fort Casey was learning opportunities.
 The kids took the time to stop to read plaques and even ask grandpa the Air Force veteran questions about everything as well.
 Michael loved hearing my dad break down how things worked so it was a fun bonding experience for them as well.